Last Pocket Eight Ball Rules

 - If you sink the 8 ball and scratch, you lose.

-- If you sink your opponent's last ball, your opponent must indicate his last pocket (and he can not change it afterwards) before you resume your shoot.
+- If you sink your opponent's last ball, your opponent must indicate his last pocket before you resume your shot.
+It can not be changed afterwards.

 - loubaru from Ocean Beach, CA on 6/28/2017 1:38:06 PM